Root-knot nematode

 Nematicide treatments

-The following information is a suggested decision-making timetable that will assist your management of nematodes in tomatoes.
+The following information is a suggested decision-making timetable that will assist your management of root-knot nematodes.

-If you are growing a crop susceptible to root-knot, check a sample of roots and determine the level of galling approximately 12 months before planting tomatoes.
-Eight months before planting, destroy nematode-infested root systems and plough out the crop immediately after harvest.
+If you are growing a susceptible crop, check a sample of roots and determine the level of galling at harvest prior to ploughing out.
 Maintain a weed-free fallow until a cover crop is planted.
-Plant a cover crop that is not susceptible to root-knot nematodes, such as winter cereals or forage sorghum.
-Two months before planting, collect soil samples and either do a bioassay or test the soil for nematodes.
+Plant a cover crop that is not susceptible to root-knot nematodes, such as winter cereals or a resistant forage sorghum.
+Two months before planting, collect soil samples and either do a bioassay or get the soil tested for nematodes.
 If the results of nematode analyses or bioassays, or the previous occurrence of nematode problems, suggest that nematodes are likely to cause damage, either plant a nematode-resistant variety or apply a preplant nematicide.

 Check the Australian Pesticides and Veterinary Medicines Authority database for chemicals registered or approved under permit to treat this pest on the target crop in your location.
 Always read the label and observe withholding periods.